jmfernandes/robin_stocks/README.rst

 The supported APIs are Robinhood, Gemini, and TD Ameritrade.
 For more information about how to use the different APIs, visit the README documents for `Robinhood Documentation`_, `Gemini Documentation`_, and `TDA Documentation`_.

-Below are examples on how to call each of those modules.
+Below are examples of how to call each of those modules.

 >>> import robin_stocks.robinhood as rh
 >>> import robin_stocks.gemini as gem